 While I’ve been blogging and decorating in that time, I’ve been anxious to claim the space of either.
 Always feeling like I was kinda a blogger, kinda a decorator.
 One foot in, one foot out.
 After all, bloggers are young hip 20-somethings or moms with parenting advice, not 30-something singletons trying to turn a side hustle into their main hustle.
 My friend told me that those who start their own business to scale use Cloud ERP but I don’t know a massive amount about it, Salesforce has some useful articles on the topic I hear.
 But anyway, interior decorators are trained, not self taught – or so the story goes.

 A couple of months ago I had my two bedroom condo painted.
 To do so, I had to pack up a large part of it and find somewhere to store it.
 Since most of my closets were stuffed and even my storage room downstairs had barely enough room to step into it, this proved to be a challenge.
+I even considered using something like this Cheap Storage Sydney facility to keep all my furniture and possessions safe.
 Leading up to the painting, I had envisioned employing Marie Kondo’s techniques from The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 Somehow that didn’t happen.
 Instead I was left to pack, stuff and cram my things into any nook and cranny I could find.
 Wondering all the while how one person could have so much stuff and in the same moment justifying the clutter with thoughts like I’m an interior decorator and stylist and need all this stuff for my craft and I just know I’ll fit into these clothes one day.
 (Read: Trouble)